Sonamoo

-Sonamoo (Korean: 소나무; stylized as SONAMOO, lit.
-Pine Tree) was a South Korean girl group formed by TS Entertainment.
+Sonamoo (Korean: 소나무; stylized in allcaps) was a South Korean girl group formed by TS Entertainment.
 Originally a seven-member group, members Sumin and Nahyun left the group in 2019 after they filed a lawsuit to terminate the contracts with their company.
 They made their debut on December 29, 2014, with the extended play, Deja Vu.

 Career

 2014–2015: Debut and further mini-album releases

 On December 29, 2014, Sonamoo officially debuted with the release of their debut EP Deja Vu and single of the same name, and held their debut showcase performance.
 The album debuted at the number one spot on Gaon's weekly Album Chart.
 On February 25, 2015, they promoted "Just Go" as the second single off of their debut album.

 On July 20, 2015, Sonamoo released their second extended play Cushion.
 The lead single of the same name was co-produced by EastWest and ₩uNo, who is known for being the former member of Speed, Taewoon.
 Members D.ana and NewSun also contributed to the writing of rap portions for two tracks: "Deep" and "Let's Make A Movie".
 On September 1, 2015, they followed up their Cushion promotions by promoting "Round N Round" as the second single from the album.